 - Practice scanning the environment for what your beloved is doing right.
-Be mindful for over-emphasizing, or focusing on, what he or she is doing ‘wrong’.
+Be mindful for over-emphasizing, or focusing on, what they are doing ‘wrong’.

-- Contempt, or criticism, destroys closeness and safety, and ultimately, our love for one another.
+- Contempt, or criticism, destroys closeness and safety, and ultimately, will over time erode our love for one another.

 It isn’t difficult, but it does require choice, commitment and perseverance to create a new habit of engaging.